sorrowfulpredict/sorrowfulpredict/README.md

-✮⋆˙ | Interact With Caution: I am a very impatient person with slight anger issues . ⋆˚꩜｡
+✮⋆˙ | [ Interact With Caution ]: I am a very impatient person with slight anger issues . ⋆˚꩜｡

 ✮⋆˙ | I usually do not interact first !
 But please don't be afraid to c+h or whisp to me !
 I love cuddles btw :3 ⋆˚꩜｡